Ideal time commitment: approx. 10-15 hours per month; flexible

 They will also support the Head of Volunteer Management to ensure the smooth recruitment, onboarding and management of volunteers across the charity.
-We are at a critical point in our growth, and the cancellation of our physical event this autumn due to the pandemic is allowing us to focus on strengthening our teams through a focus on recruitment.
-The Secretary will provide governance oversight of the newly created volunteer management team, working closely with the Head of Volunteer Management to ensure that the team works strategically to meet the charity’s needs.
+We are at a critical point in our growth.
+The Secretary will provide governance oversight of the volunteer management team, working closely with the Head of Volunteer Management to ensure that the team works strategically to meet the charity’s needs.

 The Secretary’s responsibilities will include:

 - Coordinating all Trustee meetings and Trustees and Heads meetings and maintaining the core Bi Pride UK calendar